 \section{Introduction}

 Convolutional neural networks (CNNs) have been the major drive behind the paradigm shift of computer vision towards deep learning.
-Over the years, the research community has come up with a cornucopia of convolution-based network topologies with differences in their connectivity patterns, training procedures, and building blocks~\cite{SimoZiss2014,HeZhanRenSun2016,SzegLiuJiaSerm2014,ZagoKomo2016,HuanLiuWein2016,ChenLiXiaoJin+2017,LarsMairShak2016,JadeSimoZissKavu2015,SaboFrosHint2017}.
-As a consequence of the continuous improvements and the widespread availability of annotated data~\cite{DengDongSochLi+2009,KayCarrSimoZhan+2017,KuznRomAlldUijl+2018,EhteVetaJoha+2017,LitjBandEhteGees+2018,AresArauKwokChen+2018,DemiKopeLindPang+2017}, end-to-end trained CNNs have dominated the area of visual object recognition.
+Over the years, a cornucopia of convolution-based network topologies have been described with key differences in their depth, width, and connectivity patterns~\cite{SimoZiss2014,HeZhanRenSun2016,SzegLiuJiaSerm2014,ZagoKomo2016,HuanLiuWein2016,ChenLiXiaoJin+2017,LarsMairShak2016,JadeSimoZissKavu2015,SaboFrosHint2017}.
+As a consequence of the continuous improvements and the widespread availability of standardized data sets~\cite{DengDongSochLi+2009,KayCarrSimoZhan+2017,KuznRomAlldUijl+2018,EhteVetaJoha+2017,LitjBandEhteGees+2018,AresArauKwokChen+2018,DemiKopeLindPang+2017}, end-to-end trained CNNs dominate the area of visual object recognition.

-In parallel with the increase in data availability, hardware advancements have created the possibility of both the capturing and storing of much larger images.
-One of the most extreme yet practically important examples can be found in Digital Pathology and in particular, in the task of analysing so-called whole slide images (WSIs)~\cite{DimiAranCaie2019,CaieDimiAran2021} -- digitized microscope slides which are often several gigabyte in size with a typical resolution of $100000\times100000$ pixels~\cite{YueDimiAran2019,DimiAranCaie2019}.
+In parallel with the increase in data availability, hardware advancements have created the possibility of both the capturing and storing of higher resolution images.
+One of the most extreme yet practically important examples can be found in digital pathology and in particular, in the task of whole slide image (WSI) classification~\cite{DimiAranCaie2019,CaieDimiAran2021}.
+WSIs are digitized microscope slides, often several gigabytes in size, that have a typical resolution of $100,000\times100,000$ pixels~\cite{YueDimiAran2019,DimiAranCaie2019}.
 Conventional neural network optimization using such images is practically infeasible considering the associated memory and compute requirements.